15 min read

 Step 2: Build Your Target Audience

 • Select the location you want your ads to run in.
-This might be by country, or even postcode
+This might be a whole country, or a radius around a postcode.

 Target audience settings - location, age, gender, detailed targeting

-Add an Ad Name.
+Add an ad name.
 I tend to use a simple naming convention here, such as “Ad 01”.
-Again, make sure your Facebook Page is selected and also set your Instagram account if you have added it to your Ads Manager account, otherwise, just use your Facebook page.
+Make sure the correct Facebook Page is selected, and set your Instagram account if you’ve added one to your Business Manager.
+Otherwise your lead ads will show on Instagram as a sponsored ad on behalf of your Page, which is fine when you’re getting started.

 Ad set naming and Facebook Page selection